I watched Ghislaine Maxwell crumble as she was found guilty for her terrible crimes

 I was in the courtroom throughout Ghislaine Maxwell’s trial – and I watched her defiance crumble

-Over 12 days of harrowing testimony, we witnessed the disintegration of Ghislaine Maxwell’s defense – and defiance
+Over 12 days of harrowing testimony, we witnessed the disintegration of Ghislaine Maxwell’s defence – and defiance

-Ghislaine Maxwell cut a confident figure on the opening day of her trial for sex-trafficking young girls on behalf of her boyfriend-turned-benefactor Jeffrey Epstein.
+Ghislaine Maxwell cut a confident figure on the opening day of her trial for sex trafficking young girls on behalf of her boyfriend-turned-benefactor Jeffrey Epstein.

 The consummate networker was full of energy as she greeted her attorneys with a hug each morning, listened intently to the opening arguments, took notes and whispered through her mask in the ear of senior counsel Bobbi Sternheim.